ahadazizjaffer2/FriendChat-App/README.md

 ## Overview

-The Real-Time Chat Application is a web-based platform that facilitates real-time communication between users in designated chat rooms.
+This Real-Time Chat Application is a web-based platform that facilitates real-time communication between users in designated chat rooms.
 It includes features such as user authentication, room creation and management, and real-time messaging using Socket-IO Library.

 ## Features